p513817/vim_with_clipboard/README.md

-# Copy Content Into System's Clipboard
+# Copy Content To System's Clipboard From V

 1. Check is vim supported clipboard